 – John Stuart, ex-Chairman of Quaker Oats

-The costs to establish a company become smaller; so do the technological barriers companies need to penetrate markets.
+The costs of establishing a company are becoming lower; so are the technological barriers companies need to penetrate markets.
 In the future, brand strategy and marketing will differentiate companies more than ever.
 So resource maximization should begin with branding or rebranding.
 The stronger the brand and the business foundation, the smaller will be the marketing costs.

 We create brands and make rebranding through analysis, strategy and creation.
 First, we look at the market or economic segment of the future brand, we understand the context and the competition, then search for the elements of differentiation or the competitive advantage.
 We create the verbal and the visual identity and give voice to the unique qualities of a business.